mosroom/meme-break-extension/README.md

 - 📱 **Mobile Friendly**: Works on all screen sizes
 - 🛡️ **Safe Content:** Only family-friendly memes, no NSFW material

+## 🔧 How It Works

+**Meme Break** operates through three main components working together:
+### Background Script (``background.js``)

+Manages Chrome alarms to schedule meme delivery at your chosen intervals Fetches random memes from the Meme API
+Finds the best active browser tab to display the meme Handles extension startup/shutdown and settings synchronization

+### Content Script (``content.js & content.css``)

+Injected into web pages to display the retro-pixel styled meme popup Creates animated overlays that don't interfere with page functionality Handles user interactions (close button, escape key, auto-dismiss timer) Manages popup lifecycle and cleanup

+### Popup Interface (``popup.html & popup.js``)

+Provides the extension's settings panel with retro gaming aesthetics Allows users to configure meme intervals and toggle the extension on/off Communicates with the background script to apply settings changes Uses Chrome's sync storage to persist settings across devices

+The extension respects user privacy by storing all settings locally and only fetching memes from public APIs without collecting any personal data.

 ## 📱 Screenshots

 ### Extension Popup